I don’t say it enough: Thank you.

 Frightened by the latest headlines predicting dire times ahead?
 You’re not alone.
 I’ve received lots of requests to address the economic situation, and I’ve been mulling it over.
 I’ve been torn since I’m certainly not an expert on the economy.
 Heck, no one appears to know what the economy is going to do next!
 And if they say they do, they’re often proven wrong within 24 hours.

 I’m also not an expert on the art market during recessions.
 When looking back at what the BIG art market has done during previous times of recession, I’ve read that the art market usually lags about a year behind the financial markets.
 But these are numbers from auction houses and big art fairs.
-Those numbers don’t really apply to most of my readers, so I caution not to read too much into them.
+Those numbers don’t really apply to most of my readers, so I caution not to read

 The sky is falling!
 Or at least you’d think it is if you listen to news–especially television.
 We’re in for hard times, we’re fighting two wars, and things just don’t look good.
 Wait.
 Stop!
 Things aren’t that bad if you think of everything you have.
 I am truly grateful each and every day for the roof over my head, our beautiful home and neighborhood, a loving (and fun!) husband, friends, family, good health, freedom, YOU, and much more.
 I take time at night to write out my list of gratitudes.
 And I look at the list in the morning.
 I have more than probably 95% of the earth’s population.
 Life is very good.
 I am blessed.